The Famous WordPress 5-Minute Installation For Non-Techies

 If you don’t have access to WordPress installation scripts on your server, then you will need to install WordPress manually (or change web hosting providers).
 This tutorial will show you how.

-In addition to our detailed tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the written tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.

-In this tutorial, you will learn how to perform the “famous” WordPress 5-minute installation and install WordPress manually on your domain using FTP (File Transfer Protocol) …
+In this tutorial, you will learn how to perform the “famous” five-minute WordPress installation process and install WordPress manually on your domain using FTP (File Transfer Protocol) …

-(The famous WordPress 5-minute install.
+(The famous five-minute WordPress installation process.
 Source: WordPress Codex: Installing WordPress)

 Note